calaway/notebook/raspberry_pi/my_raspberry_pi_4_home_server.md

+## Install Ubuntu Server

+I installed Ubuntu 20.04 LTS (64-bit) from [here](https://ubuntu.com/download/raspberry-pi) using [these instructions](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).
+I did this entirely headlessly, without ever connecting the Pi to a monitor or keyboard.
+I plugged it directly into the router via ethernet, so there was no need to mess with wi-fi.

+## SSH

+I used SSH to connect to the Pi remotely.

+1. Log into the router at http://192.168.0.1.
+Navigate to `Modem Status >> Device Table`.
+Find the Pi's MAC address that began with `DC:A6:32` (for a Raspberry Pi 4).
+1. To assign a static IP address within the local network, navigate to `Advanced Setup >> DHCP Reservation`, under `4.
+Select MAC Address` select the MAC address or past it in manually, then select the desired IP address and click `Apply`.
+I assigned it to `192.168.0.3`.
+1. To give the Pi a human readable name on the local network, navigate to `Advanced Setup >> DNS Host Mapping`.
+I set this up with:
+    - DNS Host Name: `rphs` (**R**aspberry **P**i **H**ome **S**erver)
+    - IP Address: `192.168.0.3`
+    - Support Domain Name: `Disable`
+1. To SSH into the Pi, run `ssh ubuntu@rphs`.

 ## Dynamic DNS

 For setting up Dynamic DNS with Google Domains, I followed a combination of instructions from  [this](https://pimylifeup.com/raspberry-pi-port-forwarding/) Pi My Life Up tutorial, the [GitHub repo](https://github.com/ddclient/ddclient), and [Google's instructions](https://support.google.com/domains/answer/6147083?hl=en).